PAGE NO. 28

-(i) Revolutionary uprising: The revolutions and uprisings of the masses in the 19th century was led by the educated, liberal middle classes.
+(a) Revolutionary uprising: The revolutions and uprisings of the masses in the 19th Century was led by the educated, liberal middle classes.
 An all-German National Assembly was formed in 1848, where middle classes from various regions of Germany came together.
 However, on facing opposition from the aristocracy and military, and on losing its mass support base, it was forced to disband.

-(ii) Role of Leaders: Unitary Italian Republic was established due the revolutions led by leaders like Giuseppe Mazzini during the 1830s.
-Though the revolutionary uprisings of 1831 and 1848 failed to unite Italy.
+(b) Role of Leaders: Unitary Italian Republic was established due the revolutions led by leaders like Giuseppe Mazzini during the 1830s.
+The revolutionary uprisings of 1831 and 1848 however failed to unite Italy.

-(iv) Unification with the help of army: After the Failures of the revolutions, the aristocracy and the army continued the process of unification of German and Italian.
-The Chief Minister of Prussia Otto Von Bismarck united Germany with the help of the bureaucracy and Prussian army.
-The German empire was formed in 1871.
+(d) Unification with the help of army: After the Failures of the revolutions, the aristocracy and the army continued the process of unification of German and Italian.
+The Chief Minister of Prussia Otto Von Bismarck united Germany with the help of the bureaucracy and the Prussian army.
+The German Empire was formed in 1871.